 To divert attention away from themselves, pharmaceutical companies have stated that they are not the ones who are responsible for the illegal distributions that have been going on.
 They also remind everyone that they do not prescribe these medications to patients, but they still bear responsibility for the crisis through fraudulent marketing.

 The fact that opioids require a prescription has not been able to stop this crisis from occurring because when addicts need their medications, they are willing to go to great lengths to get them.
 Therefore, their only option may have been to resort to the black market.

 Methadone is considered to be “safer” than heroin because it relieves withdrawal symptoms and doesn’t cause the patient to become intoxicated.
 Big Pharma has agreed that drugs such as methadone are non-addictive and cannot cause the patient to get high, so this has been the method used in rehabilitation centers across the country.
 Even so, two-thirds of all drug fatalities were caused by heroin in the year 2016 alone.

 The Latest Pharm Treatment for Opioid Withdrawal: Lucemyra

 Although Lucemyra has shown promise in easing symptoms of withdrawal, it also has its own side effects.
-These side effects include irregular heart rhythms, fainting, sleep disorder, slow heart rate and low blood pressure.
+These side effects include irregular heart rhythms, fainting, sleep disorder, slow heart rate, and low blood pressure.
 However, this drug is not meant to be used by itself in the treatment of opioid addiction.
-It is also important that the patient receive individual counseling, group counseling and supervision while in a facility.
+It is also important that the patient receives individual counseling, group counseling, and supervision while in a facility.